Administrative Coordinator, Clinics and Externships

 - Ask a faculty member to serve as faculty supervisor.

 - Prepare written Education Agreement (see Elements of an Independent Externship Agreement below), discuss it with field supervisor, and review the final draft with the externship director before obtaining faculty supervisor’s signature.
+Only typed Agreements will be accepted.

 - Watch the externship video and follow steps to confirm (see Externship Orientation below).